Open-EO/openeo-web-editor/src/components/blocks/README.md

 * `family`: the block family, this will be used to put it in the right blocks menu sub-section
 * `module`: the block module, act like a namespace and avoid name collisions
-* `description`: a description of what the block does, to help the user
 * `size`: the size of the block, can be ̀`small`, `normal` or a certain number of pixels
 * `class`: additionals CSS classes that will be added to the block